BBC Radio Orkney: Friday Requests

 Friday Requests is broadcast on Friday evenings throughout the year.
 The programme is identical in structure to the Radio Orkney programme except that it plays music which residents of Orkney have requested through the week via phoning a request line, usually dedicated their requests.

 History

 Celtic rock band Wolfstone wrote a signature tune for BBC Radio Orkney.
 However, it was ultimately unused and appeared on their second album The Chase (1992) as its first track, "Tinnie Run".

+Former Radio Orkney presenter and editor Dave Gray died suddenly on 21 February 2024 following a short illness.
+He was 63.
+Tributes were shared across social media from family, friends, colleagues and listeners.
+BBC Scotland News managing editor, Peter MacRae, said "The Orkney audience took Dave to their hearts because he was the same person on air as off.
+He was passionate about Orkney and local journalism and a strong advocate for maintaining the BBC's commitment to Scotland's rural communities."